department-of-veterans-affairs/va.gov-team/products/va-mobile-app/features/In-App Review Updates/MetricsInAppReviewUpdate.md

 ## In App Review Code Update
-This page contains quantitative data intended to measure the In-App reveiw Code update.
+This page contains quantitative data intended to measure the In-App review Code update.

 ### Metric Tracking